-32.13.2 \..tog end pause (on)
+32.13.2 ..tog endpause (on)

-for 1d or 2d+time space-time patterns
+for 1d or 2d+time space-time patterns and scrolling is not active

-Enter \ (the star key) on-the-fly to toggle the end pause on/off.
+Enter (the star key) on-the-fly to toggle the end pause on/off.
 If scrolling is not active, 1d space-time patterns (and 2d+time) are displayed in successive vertical sweeps.
 If the end pause is on, when the iterations reach the foot of the screen the interrupt/pause options (section 32.16) are presented in a top-right window.
 If the end pause is off, the sweeps continue indefinitely.
 The current status is shown in the prompt by (on) or (off).